evgenyneu/Auk/README.md

 #### Setup in Xcode 7 prior ot Xcode 7.3

-Use `2.0` library version number for both Carthage and CocoaPods.
+If you can not run Swift 2.2 please use `2.0` library version number for both Carthage and CocoaPods or use the previous [AukDistrib](https://github.com/evgenyneu/Auk/blob/2.0.19/Distrib/AukDistrib.swift).

 #### Setup in Xcode 6